Chloride: Role in biology

 Chloride has a major physiological significance, which includes regulation of osmotic pressure, electrolyte balance and acid-base homeostasis.
 Chloride is present in all body fluids, and is the most abundant extracellular anion which accounts for around one third of extracellular fluid's tonicity.

 Chloride is an essential electrolyte, playing a key role in maintaining cell homeostasis and transmitting action potentials in neurons.
 It can flow through chloride channels (including the GABAA receptor) and is transported by KCC2 and NKCC2 transporters.

 Chloride is usually (though not always) at a higher extracellular concentration, causing it to have a negative reversal potential (around −61 mV at 37 °C in a mammalian cell).
 Characteristic concentrations of chloride in model organisms are: in both E. coli and budding yeast are 10–200 mM (dependent on medium), in mammalian cells 5–100 mM and in blood plasma 100 mM.

+Chloride is also needed for the production of hydrochloric acid in the stomach.

 The concentration of chloride in the blood is called serum chloride, and this concentration is regulated by the kidneys.
 A chloride ion is a structural component of some proteins; for example, it is present in the amylase enzyme.
-For these roles, chloride is one of the essential dietary mineral (listed by its element name chlorine).
+For these roles, chloride is one of the essential dietary minerals (listed by its element name chlorine).
 Serum chloride levels are mainly regulated by the kidneys through a variety of transporters that are present along the nephron.
 Most of the chloride, which is filtered by the glomerulus, is reabsorbed by both proximal and distal tubules (majorly by proximal tubule) by both active and passive transport.

 Corrosion

 The presence of chlorides, such as in seawater, significantly worsens the conditions for pitting corrosion of most metals (including stainless steels, aluminum and high-alloyed materials).
-Chloride-induced corrosion of steel in concrete lead to a local breakdown of the protective oxide form in alkaline concrete, so that a subsequent localized corrosion attack takes place.
+Chloride-induced corrosion of steel in concrete leads to a local breakdown of the protective oxide form in alkaline concrete, so that a subsequent localized corrosion attack takes place.

 Environmental threats

 Increased concentrations of chloride can cause a number of ecological effects in both aquatic and terrestrial environments.
 It may contribute to the acidification of streams, mobilize radioactive soil metals by ion exchange, affect the mortality and reproduction of aquatic plants and animals, promote the invasion of saltwater organisms into previously freshwater environments, and interfere with the natural mixing of lakes.
-Sodium chloride has also been shown to change the composition of microbial species at relatively low concentrations.
-It can also hinder the denitrification process, a microbial process essential to nitrate removal and the conservation of water quality, and inhibit the nitrification and respiration of organic matter.
+Sodium chloride has been shown to change the composition of microbial species at relatively low concentrations, hinder the denitrification process, a microbial process essential to nitrate removal and the conservation of water quality, and inhibit the nitrification and respiration of organic matter.

 Production

 The chlor-alkali industry is a major consumer of the world's energy budget.
-This process converts sodium chloride into chlorine and sodium hydroxide, which are used to make many other materials and chemicals.
+This process converts concentrated sodium chloride solutions into chlorine and sodium hydroxide, which are used to make many other materials and chemicals.
 The process involves two parallel reactions: